 FedEx international ancillary fees

-FedEx as well as other carriers offer standard customs clearance on express air shipments and do not charge brokerage fees.
-However, they will still charge different fees by country for other services associated with customs clearance.
-Here are some examples of FedEx Ancillary Fees of these are Additional Line Items, Storage, Freight Clearance, Returned Goods, Other Government Agency Processing, Temporary Import, Customized Service, Direct Payment Processing, Post Clearance Entry Adjustment and an Advancement Fee.
+FedEx as well as other carriers offer standard customs clearance on express air shipments, and do not charge brokerage fees; however, they will still charge different fees by country for other services associated with customs clearance.

 The advancement fee is the most commonly charged fee of all the ancillary fees.
-The reason for this is FedEx will pay for all the Duty, Tax/VAT on behalf of the receiver and then collect the charges from the receiver.
-For example, a shipment to the UK will have a minimum charge of ￡10.50 or 2.5% of the advanced Duty/Tax whichever is greater.
-UPS has similar fees; to Canada, UPS had a Bond Fee, and outside of Canada it is a UPS Disbursement Fee.
+The reason for this is because FedEx will pay for all the duties and taxes/VAT on behalf of the receiver, and then collect the charges from the receiver.
+For example, a shipment to the UK will have a minimum charge of ￡10.50 or 2.5% of the advanced duties and taxes, whichever is greater.
+UPS has similar fees; to Canada, UPS had a bond fee, and outside of Canada, it is a UPS disbursement fee.